aakashdeepsil/Meme-Generator/README.md

-# ToDo-Frontend-Application-
+# Meme-Generator
+This application generates random memes.
-to-do Website Application.
-This is a frontend only application built on React.js, vanilla Javascript, HTML and CSS
+This is built on React.js, Vanilla Javascript, HTML and CSS.